Mike Andrews a Perennial All-Star for the Jimmy Fund

-During his long association with both organizations, Andrews has symbolized the special relationship between the Jimmy Fund and the Red Sox, a bond which began after the Boston Braves – the National League baseball club that fostered the early days of the Dana-Farber charity, starting in 1948 – moved to Milwaukee five years later.
+During his long association with both organizations, Andrews became a living embodiment of the special relationship between the Jimmy Fund and the Red Sox, a bond which began after the Boston Braves — the National League baseball club that fostered the early days of the Dana-Farber charity, starting in 1948 — moved to Milwaukee five years later.

-In 1979, after he retired from baseball and started a career in the insurance industry, Andrews accepted a part-time leadership role with the Jimmy Fund at the request of Ken Coleman, who then chaired the charity while also serving as radio voice of the Red Sox.
-The first year the pair worked together, they raised approximately $1 million to help further pediatric and adult cancer care and research at Dana-Farber.
+The first year Andrews and Coleman worked together, they raised approximately $1 million to help further pediatric and adult cancer care and research at Dana-Farber.
 Inspired, Andrews left insurance behind and transitioned into a full-time position heading the Jimmy Fund upon Coleman's retirement.

 In considering his own legacy, Andrews says he is proud that two out of three people diagnosed with cancer today can expect to be alive in five years, compared to only one of two diagnosed in 1975.